sarthkdobriyal/calender-app/README.md

 Functionalities ->
 - login/signup using email and password
-- Signup using email and password
+- logout functionality
-- Add events to the calender
+- Add events to the calender with precise timings
+- Delete events from the calender
+- View events in a easy to understand manner
+- Edit events whenever necessary
 - Great UI easy to use

 Technology used -->